What is Happening in Vail Valley Fall 2022

 The annual Vail Ski & Snowboard Swap is back again this fall!
 Mark your calendars and do not miss it!

-The 2022 Vail Ski & Snowboard Swap is the best place to find all you need for the upcoming winter.
-Products will include everything from alpine skis, and snowboards, to boots and bindings, and a large selection of winter clothing and accessories such as helmets, gloves and goggles will also be available for purchase.
+The Vail Ski & Snowboard Swap is the best place to find all you need for the upcoming winter.
+Products will include everything from alpine skis and snowboards to boots and bindings, and a large selection of winter clothing and accessories, such as helmets, gloves, and goggles, will also be available for purchase.

 Vail Best Sale of Ski and Snowboard Gear

-There will be a great selection of new and used products at this year’s swap.
-Used gear from the general public will be available at great and very affordable prices.
+This year’s swap will offer a great selection of new and used products.
+Used gear from the general public will be available at very affordable prices.

 Venue Address: Dobson Ice Arena, 321 East Lionshead Circle